18ft leash: scout’s honor

 Night comes and streetlights burst into razor stars and bug zappers flare up like purple flames and the moon explodes into gold coins, a cascade of false moons raining from itself, one for each sun that was destroyed.
 This is the last sun.
 But only Cancer can see it.

 The park is dark and flies are bursting into ash at the ultraviolet edge.
 Cancer Prize is soaked in neon purple, bug zappers flickering around him like electrified tlepilli, the ceremonial torches that once crackled and wept with hot resin.
-Blond dye splits his black hair like angel guano, quivering with the freshly cut arousal of his boy scout body.
+Cancer with the black bangs and stains like blond fangs past his ears, peroxide purified.
+Like splashes of angel guano, quivering with the freshly cut arousal of his boy scout body.

 He extends his hand, dripping with blood, and flexes it into a claw.
 Then he sweeps it back to his eyes in the salute of the speaker, two fingers out, thumb tucked to forefinger.
 Blood runs down his arm, making him nauseous.
 Fog rolls from the darkness, burning tropical air hissing across cold water.